 The land will remain fallow for at least 5 years before being replanted.
 All vineyard work is done using only sustainable vineyard farming techniques.

 Chateau Poesia made its debut with the difficult 2013 vintage.
 The yields for the first vintage were incredibly low at close to 8 hectoliters per hectare.
 After the purchase a complete renovation of the property took place, first in the vineyard, followed by the cellars and chateau.

 To produce the wine of Chateau Poesia the wine is vinified in stainless steel, temperature-controlled tanks.
 The initial vintage was also partially vinified in wood tanks.

 Starting with the 2014 vintage, that is no longer the case as all vintages of Chateau Poesia are now only fermented in small, stainless steel tanks that range in size from 25 hectoliters to 55 hectoliters.

 While the debut vintage for Poesia was quite small with close to 650 cases of wine, future vintages for the next several years will be range from 800 to 900 cases per year.
-Alain Raynaud was the wine making and vineyard consultant through the 2014 vintage.
+Alain Raynaud was the wine-making and vineyard consultant through the 2014 vintage.
 He was replaced by Thomas Duclos starting with the 2015 vintage.
 Duclos is no longer consulting at the property.